xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

         </tr>
         <tr>
             <td>Index</td>
             <td>Specify a given tag name in terms of the index value you wish to locate.
-Use this when there are more than one element present in the DOM with similar attributes and it becomes difficult to search them.</td>
+Use this when more than one element is present in the DOM with similar attributes, and it becomes difficult to search for them.</td>
             <td><code>//div[@class='form-group']//select[1]</code>
         </tr>
         <tr>